MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 5. Select **Close** three times.

 You can add as many users to the *Dynamics 365 Business Central Device Users* group as you need.
 The number of device users that can log in simultaneously is defined by number of purchased device licenses.

+> [!NOTE]
-> [!NOTE]: You don’t need to assign Business Central license to users that are members of Dynamics 365 Business Central Device Users group.
+> You don’t need to assign Business Central license to users that are members of Dynamics 365 Business Central Device Users group.

 ### Restricted access to [!INCLUDE[d365fin](includes/d365fin_md.md)] as Device user
 The following tasks are not available to the device: